black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 # Step 19
 For debugging purposes, add a console.log() call in your inner loop.
 Pass it the arguments array, array[j], and array[j+1].

+# Step 20
+In your sortInputArray() function, declare a sortedValues variable.
+Assign it the value of calling bubbleSort with your inputValues array.

+Then, update your updateUI call to pass sortedValues as the argument.